libp2p/js-peer-id/README.md

 - `obj.id: String` - The multihash encoded in `base58`
 - `obj.pubKey: String` - The public key in protobuf format, encoded in 'base64'
 - `obj.privKey: String` - The private key in protobuf format, encoded in 'base 64'

+### `marshal(excludePrivatKey)`

+Returns a protocol-buffers encoded version of the id, public key and, if `excludePrivateKey` is not set, the private key.

 ### `toPrint()`